horsenoggingit/lambdaAuth/README.md

   * run "npm stop" to remove everything that was built with "npm start".

 # Documentation #
 This project started as my Hello World app for javascript and node.js.
 As such there is an evident evolution of coding patterns as I became familiar with the language.
 I will be improving the situation.
+By and large you will likely see that this project is written by a long time client developer, so please be forgiving.

 ##Framework Overview##
 When working with the AWS web gui to build services and configure how services should work together it became quickly apparent that managing and re-creating an infrastucture (collection of services) would become very complex.
 Also, managing how services are accessed by the business logic in lambdas did not see well defined (e.g. which lambdas have access to which services).